 How to Reach Gili Trawangan:

-Due to its popularity, regardless of where you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.
+Due to its popularity, regardless of where in Indonesia you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.

 Coming from Sanur, I was able to haggle down the price of a return boat ticket, including minivan transportation to and from the docks, to 450,000 IDR/$34 on Eka Jaya speed boat service.
 Check with local tour operators for schedules, but there are several trips per day.